I’ve been on the hunt to find out what some of the best uses of Apple Cider Vinegar are for babies and mamas.

 Drink a tablespoon in a glass of water every day to act as a natural antihistamine

 Soak feet in warm water and ACV to get rid of Athlete’s Foot and toenail fungus

 - Wart Remover

 Soak a piece of cotton wool, apply it to the wart and hold in place with a plaster.
 Leave it of overnight for a few consecutive nights until the wart is gone.

 Use in a spray bottle with water and lemon for a great surface cleaning.
 Also good for floors.

 Mix half a cup of ACV with a couple of spoons of baking soda and soak your silver jewellery for an hour or so.

 Filtered or Unfiltered ACV?

 I prefer to use an organic, unfiltered ACV for myself.
-A good ACV should be murky in appearance and have a stringy sediment (referred to as “the mother“) so you know it’s full of gut healthy bacteria, enzymes and proteins.
+A good ACV should be murky in appearance and have stringy sediment (referred to as “the mother“) so you know it’s full of gut-healthy bacteria, enzymes and proteins.
 Having said that, I wouldn’t use an unfiltered version on my baby.
-A baby’s system may not be ready for all that bacteria so it’s best to stick with pasteurised (heat-treated) ACV, and only start using it from when baby is 6 months old.
+A baby’s system may not be ready for all that bacteria so it’s best to stick with pasteurised (heat-treated) ACV, and only start using it from when the baby is 6 months old.

-As with all natural, home remedies you should check with your doctor before trying them, and especially before trying them on your baby.
+As with all-natural, home remedies you should check with your doctor before trying them, and especially before trying them on your baby.
 There hasn’t been a great deal of scientific studies done on the uses of ACV, most of it is anecdotal, but that doesn’t mean it doesn’t work.